awkward-py/college-website/README.md

 ---

-Crafted with ❤️ by Pankaj Rawat with the help of Anita Ma'am.
+Crafted with ❤️ by Pankaj Rawat with the help of Anita Ma'am.lol